craigspaeth/nap/README.md

 * mode (defaults to 'production' on NODE_ENV=staging and NODE_ENV=production, otherwise 'development')
   * the mode you want nap to be in 'production' or 'development'
 * cdnUrl
-  * If you are using a CDN you can pass the url root of where your asset packages are stored on the CDN and nap will point there instead of the local */public/assets* dir in 'production' mode.
+  * If you are using a CDN you can pass the url root of where your asset packages are stored.
+The nap helpers will point there instead of the local */public/assets* dir in 'production' mode.
 * embedImages (defaults to false)
   * When true, it embeds image urls in CSS files ending in *_embed* using data-uri  e.g. *images_embed.styl*
 * embedFonts (defaults to false)
-  * When true, it embeds font urls in CSS files ending in *_embed* using data-uri  e.g. *images_embed.styl*
+  * When true, it embeds font urls in CSS files ending in *_embed* using data-uri  e.g. *fonts_embed.styl*
 * gzip (defaults to false)
   * Gzips .jgz and .cgz asset packages.
-The helpers will point to these gzipped packages in production mode unless you pass false as a second argument `nap.js('package-name', false)`
+The nap helpers will point to these gzipped packages in production mode unless you pass false as a second argument `nap.js('package-name', false)`

 ````javascript
 nap({